 For SDR, the encoder re-uses the 10b codeword allocation scheme by re-normalizing picture statistics to 10b, then shifts codewords for each piece to the targeted InternalBitDepth.

 Table 8 shows RA results for InternalBitDepth=8.
 Table 9 shows RA results for InternalBitDepth=12.
-For both Table 8 and Table 9, the results are for Reshaper=1 versus Reshaper=0 in VTM4.0 (with the fix from VTM4.0.1 for 12b under RA).
+For both Table 8 and Table 9, the results are for LMCS=1 versus LMCS=0 in VTM4.0 (with the fix from VTM4.0.1 for 12b under RA).
 For Table 8, the results are for 8-bit sequences only.
 For Table 9, the results are for all test sequences.